Marcus Turner: Music career

 Turner began performing at Dunedin's Otago University Folk Music Club in 1973.
 Initially, his music consisted of covers of music by singers such as Paul Simon and John Denver, but gradually expanded to include traditional folk.
 Turner was, during the 1970s, a member of several folk groups, notably the High Country Bluegrass.
 A gifted multi-instrumentalist, he was at home playing guitar, banjo, mandolin, or any of the more unusual folk instruments he collected from around the world.

 Turner began to write his own songs, and had early success with the comedic "The Civil Service Song", released by EMI as a single in the late 1970s.
 His first album, The Best is Yet to Come was released by CityFolk in 1983.
 He proved to be a versatile writer, able to turn his hand to both wryly tongue-in-cheek comedy songs and more introspective serious numbers.
 During his time in the United Kingdom, Turner devoted much of his time to music and performance, but found the British folk scene disheartening and unpalatable.

 After his return to New Zealand, Turner became a founder member of folk group The Chaps, alongside fellow Dunedin folk musicians Mike Moroney (formerly of The Pioneer Pog 'n' Scroggin Bush Band), Hyram Ballard and John Dodd.
 The Chaps have recorded three albums and also toured Europe twice.

 In 2005, Turner released his second solo album Laid Down.
 His musical interests included traditional music from many countries, and he played a wide variety of traditional musical instruments with Footspa, a band comprising musicians from other groups located in the Dunedin area.

 Turner was a founder of Dunedin's New Edinburgh Folk Club, and (with Moroney) set up and maintained kiwifolk.org.nz, a folk music discussion forum and directory.

 Some of his compositions have been recorded by performers such as Irish singer Andy Irvine, the Danish folk group Færd and the British singing group Hen Party.
 Turner also composed for films, including the NHNZ documentary Hotel Iguana.

+Following Marcus' passing, friend and fellow musician Martin Curtis released an album of Marcus performing live at the Cardrona Folk Festival in 2014, capturing Marcus at his absolute best.